fongajorge/syncthing-app-miyoo/README.md

 3. Insert the SD card into your Miyoo and turn it on.
 4. Ensure Wi-Fi is enabled.
 5. Navigate to **Apps** and run **Syncthing**.
-6. The script will generate your configuration, bind your IP, and display a prompt with your GUI IP address (e.g., `192.168.1.X:8384`).
+6. The script will generate your configuration, bind your IP, and display a prompt with your GUI IP address (e.g., `192.168.1.X:8384`, port will always be `:8384`).
 7. On a PC or smartphone connected to the same network, navigate to that IP address in a web browser to complete your folder syncing setup.

 ### Setup for Automatic Startup